A Call to Spy: Release and reception

-In the UK, A Call to Spy was released by Signature Entertainment on October 23, 2020 to positive reviews by top outlets.
-A review by The Times of London said: "Inspired by true stories, A Call to Spy is a compelling tale of extraordinary courage and sacrifice....
+In the United Kingdom, A Call to Spy was released by Signature Entertainment on October 23, 2020, to positive reviews by top outlets.
+A review by The Times said: "Inspired by true stories, A Call to Spy is a compelling tale of extraordinary courage and sacrifice....
 Each woman left an unmistakable legacy and the film is a tribute to their bravery and ingenuity."
-The Guardian called the film a "[m]eticulous depiction of female war-time agents" and The Sunday Mirror said it was "A powerful and inspiring film about women who left a vital legacy."
+The Guardian called the film a "[m]eticulous depiction of female war-time agents" and The Sunday Mirror said it was "[a] powerful and inspiring film about women who left a vital legacy."